muellsen/PCM/README.md

-PCM
+PerspeCtive M-estimation (PCM) package
 =========

 PerspeCtive M-estimation (PCM)

-Authors: Patrick L. Combettes, North Carolina State University (plc@math.ncsu.edu), Christian L. Mueller, Simons Foundation (cmueller@flatironinstitute.org)

 This is the PCM MATLAB package for perspective M-estimation accompanying the paper [Proximal Analysis for Perspective M-estimation](...).
 The package introduces an optimization model